-The Board of Directors and the Managing Director (management) is responsible for the information in the Board of Directors' report and the other information accompanying the financial statements.
+The Board of Directors and the Managing Director (management) are responsible for the information in the Board of Directors' report.
 The other information comprises information in the annual report, but does not include the financial statements and our auditor's report thereon.
-Our opinion on the financial statements does not cover the information in the Board of Directors' report nor the other information accompanying the financial statements.
+Our opinion on the financial statements does not cover the information in the Board of Directors' report.

-In connection with our audit of the financial statements, our responsibility is to read the Board of Directors' report and the other information accompanying the financial statements.
-The purpose is to consider if there is material inconsistency between the Board of Directors' report and the other information accompanying the financial statements and the financial statements or our knowledge obtained in the audit, or whether the Board of Directors' report and the other information accompanying the financial statements otherwise appears to be materially misstated.
-We are required to report if there is a material misstatement in the Board of Directors' report or the other information accompanying the financial statements.
+In connection with our audit of the financial statements, our responsibility is to read the Board of Directors' report.
+The purpose is to consider if there is material inconsistency between the Board of Directors' report and the financial statements or our knowledge obtained in the audit, or whether the Board of Directors' report otherwise appears to be materially misstated.
+We are required to report if there is a material misstatement in the Board of Directors' report.
 We have nothing to report in this regard.